 It was about that time that my Grandpa Hyne died and that may have forced the decision to return to Port Hope.
 They bought

-the Somerville House on Walton Street, just west of the Burnham House at Pine Street.
-By 1936 they moved to 'The Avenue'... so called by all, since it was the
+Somerville House on Walton Street, just west of the Burnham House at Pine Street.
+By 1936 they moved to 'The Avenue'... so called by all, since it was the only

-Margery and Brodie Thompson of Thompson Shoes, a fellow merchant and a neighbour, just two doors away, on The Avenue.
-The Pharmacy was doing as well as could
+Brodie Thompson of Thompson Shoes, a fellow merchant and a neighbour, just two doors away, on The Avenue.
+The Pharmacy was doing as well as could be expected in

 few doors up resided the Trawin Clan, Harriet, Norma and Bob and across from them, the Welsh family with their cousin, Lynne.
 Past the Lent house were George and

 May Knight with Irene (who became a teacher at PHHS on Pine Street, brother Teddy came along later)and next to them, Fred and Emma O'Neill with the twins, Betty

 and Peggy and brother Kenneth.
 Mr O'Neill was also in the banking business... maybe not so good in those years.